The following links can be of use to parents to assist their child’s learning:

 - Kids helpline 1800 55 1800

 Provides fact sheets, stories, and forums to help young people aged 14-25 to understand and explore issues around mental and physical health and wellbeing including sexuality.
-Information on getting help and support and building resilience is also provided.
+Information on getting help and support and building resilience is also provided, along with dealing with study, work and money.
 Reachout also provides fact sheets and information about bullying and cyber bullying.

 Headspace provides support and information around mental health and wellbeing for young people and their families.
 It aims to encourage young people to seek help early if mental health and drug and alcohol issues emerge and provides information on where and how to access help.

 Provides information and links to support options to assist in promoting mental health in children and young people aged 0-18 who have parents with a mental health problem or disorder.
 It also provides access to information and education resources for teachers and parents.